shivannis/xandr-docs-public/xandr-docs/invest/buying-microsoft-windows-3rd-party-appnetwork-inventory.md

 ## Extra information

-**User Identification (Microsoft Ad ID)**
+### User identification (Microsoft Ad ID)

 All Microsoft Windows App inventory includes a mobile-specific device identifier called the Windows Ad ID.
 This identifier is similar to other mobile app identifiers like IDFA or Google Play in that it is persistent across apps on the same device, compliant to the user's OS-level privacy settings.

 For Windows 10 inventory, Microsoft also provides the Microsoft Advertising ID (UUID64) corresponding to the user's default browser where available.
 This process is called user-syncing, and enables advertisers to track users across devices. **User-sync is available on 82% of Windows 10 impressions, and better enables category targeting, frequency cap, conversion tracking and more.**

-**App-Install Attribution (Window Store ID)**
+### App-install attribution (Window Store ID)

 For buyers running campaigns with a CPA goal of an App installation, the third-party app installation vendors Tune, Adjust, and Kochava support Windows Apps attribution tracking through Microsoft Advertising.
-See [Set Up Third-Party Mobile App Install Tracking](set-up-third-party-mobile-app-install-tracking.md) for more information on hosted Microsoft Advertising creatives and how to use third-party app installation vendors for conversion tracking within Microsoft Advertising.
+For more information on hosted Microsoft Advertising creatives and how to use third-party app installation vendors for conversion tracking within Microsoft Advertising, see [Set Up Third-Party Mobile App Install Tracking](set-up-third-party-mobile-app-install-tracking.md).
 If you are using a third-party ad server, you will be tracking conversions in that third-party ad server, which will require its own integration with Tune, Adjust, or Kochava for conversion attribution.
 We will continue onboarding additional attribution vendors.
-If you rely upon a specific attribution vendor that is not supported today, please contact your Microsoft Advertising Account Representative.
+If you rely upon a specific attribution vendor that is not supported today, contact your Microsoft Advertising Account Representative.

 ## More questions?

-If you have any further questions about buying Windows App Inventory, please contact your Microsoft Advertising account representative.
+If you have any further questions about buying Windows App Inventory, contact your Microsoft Advertising account representative.